 Fixatives Not Recommended For Chalk Drawings

-It is suitable only to use fixatives made for chalk paintings as other fixatives can damage the painting.
+Using fixatives made for chalk paintings is suitable only, as other fixatives can damage the painting.

 Here are products to avoid: